Last updated September 29th, 2018.

 There’s over 190 countries in the world.
-Most of them are places you’ve probably never even heard of, let alone considered investing your money in.
+Most of them are places you probably aren’t aware of, let alone have considered investing your money in.

 Markets Might be Efficient… But You’re Not